AhmadHamido/AhmadHamido/README.md

 ---

-### 👨‍💻 About Me :
+### 🧑🏽‍💻 About Me :

 I'm a passionate frontend web developer from France.

+- 🔭 I'm focusing on improving my CSS Grid and Flexbox skills.
+- 🌱 Studying javascript on <a href="https://scrimba.com/">Scrimba</a> and <a href="https://www.udemy.com">Udemy</a>.
+- 💼 Using <a href="https://www.frontendmentor.io/profile/AhmadHamido">Frontend Mentor</a> projects to hone my problem solving skills.
+- In my free time I'm a professional MMA fighter 🥊 and a God of War fanatic 🎮.

 ---